zlatko-minev/pyEPR/README.md

 **Recommended procedure.**   <br />

- 1. Install a Python 2.7 or 3.x environment.
-   * We recommend [Anaconda CE](https://www.continuum.io/downloads), and have tested this installation procedure with Anaconda v4.4 64-bit edition on Windows.
-Other environments, such as Python XY, or 32 bit have been used in the past, and should work too.
-We assume you will use Anaconda.
-First, install Anaconda in "C:\Anaconda2".
-Note if you are using Python 3, remember to change 2 to 3 in the filenames.
-   * Set the Windows System PATH variable.
-In Control Panel, search for Environment Variables (in System), and open it.
+ 1. Install Python 3.x, we recommend the [Anaconda](https://www.anaconda.com/distribution/#download-section) distribution.
+(The code has been tested with Python 3.6 and 3.7, and should also be compatible with Python 2.7).<br>
+  After the install, make sure you configure your system PATH variables.
+On Windows, in the taskbar search or control panel, search for ["Edit environment variables for your account"](https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10).
 In the section System Variables, find the PATH environment variable and select it.
 Click Edit.
-Place`C:\Anaconda2;C:\Anaconda2\Scripts;C:\Anaconda2\Library\bin;` at the beginning.
+Place`C:\Anaconda3;C:\Anaconda3\Scripts;C:\Anaconda3\Library\bin;` at the beginning of the path.
 If you have a previous Python installation this step is *very* important, especially to compile the qutip module.
 You may verity your path using the following command in the Command Prompt (terminal):
-      ```sh
+      `sh
       $ echo %PATH%
-      ```
+      `

  2. Install the required package [pint](http://pint.readthedocs.io/en/latest/).
 In a terminal window
  ```sh